Puerto Madryn 101- Everything You Need to Know

 Te House Gaiman: A very small building.
 Reservations are recommended.

 This is a port town along the coast.
 There are a few good restaurants near the port with awful views.
-The beach is active in the summer months, but a ghost town in the off season.
-Almost everything near the beach is shut down when not peak summer months.
+The beach is active in the summer months, but a ghost town in the off-season.
+Almost everything near the beach (including many restaurants) is shut down when outside of peak summer months.

 Puerto Madryn: A lifeguard tower at the empty beach of Rawson.